typology-and-nlp/typology-and-nlp.github.io/about.md

 ## Dates

-TBD; hopefully co-located with EMNLP 2020.
+Co-located with EMNLP 2020, November 11 or 12 (TBA).

 ## Steering Committee